Activation Steering for Accent Adaptation in Large Audio Language Models: Accent Subspace Analysis and Steering

 We apply the same procedure to both cross-standard-accent and within-single-accent pairs, and compute their AAS values at each layer.
 Specifically for within-single-accent pairs, we calculated a within accent mean-shift vector $\mathbf{d}_{a \rightarrow a}^{(l)}$ between two speakers of the same accent, following the same AAS calculation procedure.

-To isolate the additional alignment gain observed in cross pairs beyond general speaker variation, we compute the specificity score, which measures the amount of the patching effect that truly comes from the accent:

-where $\mathrm{Spec}^{(l)}$ denotes \textit{Specificity} score at layer $l$, and $\overline{\mathrm{AAS}}$ denotes the average score across all evaluated speech pairs in their respective sets.
+To isolate the additional alignment gain observed in cross pairs beyond general speaker variation, we compute the specificity score, which measures the amount of the patching effect that truly comes from the accent: where $\mathrm{Spec}^{(l)}$ denotes \textit{Specificity} score at layer $l$, and $\overline{\mathrm{AAS}}$ denotes the average score across all evaluated speech pairs in their respective sets.
 The subscript $\mathrm{cross}$ denotes cross-standard--accent pairs, while $\mathrm{within}$ denotes within-accent pairs.
-A positive $\mathrm{Spec}^{(l)}$ value proves that the patching effect at this specific layer is indeed caused by accent differences.
+A positive $\mathrm{Spec}^{(l)}$ value indicates that the patching effect at this specific layer is indeed caused by accent differences.
 Consequently, it is not caused by other speaker-level variations.
-Based on this logic, the layer sensitivity score is defined as follows: which is used for ranking across layers.
+Based on this logic, the layer sensitivity score \(\mathrm{Sensitivity}^{(l)}\) is defined as \(\max(0, \mathrm{Spec}^{(l)})\) which is used for ranking across layers.
 In addition, our layer-wise analysis adopts a bidirectional design (\textit{standard} $\rightarrow$ \textit{target} and \textit{target} $\rightarrow$ \textit{standard}) to reduce direction-specific bias and provide a more robust estimate of layer sensitivity.
 Each direction is computed independently and then averaged.